Fermi-LAT 16-year Source List: List of seeds, thresholding and light curves

 \subsection{Spectral shapes}

 We freed the exponential index in six more pulsars, and switched two bright blazars (Ton 599 and BL Lac) from LogParabola to PLEC4 with free exponential index.

 We looked individually at all DR4 sources reported with bad spectral fit quality.
 This is triggered when {\texttt Spectral\_Fit\_Quality} exceeds 18.47, corresponding to $10^{-3}$ probability for 4 degrees of freedom, or when any spectral point is more than 3 $\sigma$ away from the global fit.
 We visually identified a number of bright sources (TS $>$ 1000) whose spectral representation could be improved, avoiding low-energy residuals that could affect neighbors.
 They came in two categories: \begin{enumerate} \item Three sources could not be represented well by a single component: the $\gamma$-ray binaries LS I +61 303 and LS 5039, and the core of the Cen A radio galaxy.
 We added a power-law spectral component to all three (see Figure \ref{fig:lsi+61}), after fitting the (curved) main component.
 For those three the additional power law was both formally significant and stable (little correlation with the main component).
 We also switched the main component of the two binaries to PLEC4 with free exponential index ($\log (\mathcal{L}_{\rm PLEC4} / \mathcal{L}_{\rm LP}) > 10$).
 Their spectra drop fast toward high energies, but look like power laws at low energies.
 The most obvious improvement was at high energy, but the most important one was at low energy, where the bad fit perturbed the neighbors.
 Sources split into two components appear in the catalog twice, with suffixes A and B, in order of decreasing significance.
-We do not consider them to be separate sources, however, so we count 7220 sources but the catalog contains 7224 rows (the Crab nebula was split into two components, as in previous versions of the FGL catalog). \item Six other source spectra dropped fast toward high energies, but looked like power laws at low energies: five distant blazars affected by EBL absorption (B3 0133+388, TXS 0628$-$240, PG 1246+586, NVSS J141826$-$023336 and PG 1553+113), and the black-widow pulsar candidate 1FGL J0334.2+7501.
+We do not consider them to be separate sources, however, so we count 7220 sources but the catalog contains 7224 rows (the Crab nebula was split into two components, as in previous versions of the FGL catalog).
+A consequence of that decomposition is that those three sources have much lower TS (LS I +61 303 went down from TS $\simeq$ 71,000 in DR4 to TS = 2044 in FL16Y) than expected for their flux, just like the Crab. \item Six other source spectra dropped fast toward high energies, but looked like power laws at low energies: five distant blazars affected by EBL absorption (B3 0133+388, TXS 0628$-$240, PG 1246+586, NVSS J141826$-$023336 and PG 1553+113), and the black-widow pulsar candidate 1FGL J0334.2+7501.
 We switched them from LogParabola to PLEC4 with exponential index fixed to 1 (see Figure \ref{fig:pg1246}).
 Again the most obvious improvement was at high energy, but the most important one was at lower energies, where the bad fits perturbed the neighbors. \end{enumerate}

 We noted that the extended source FL16Y J0851.9$-$4620e (the supernova remnant Vela Junior) was fit with an inverted LogParabola spectral shape ($\beta < 0$).
 This is of course unphysical and cannot be extrapolated to TeV energies, but it fits an apparently real excess below a few GeV.
 We attribute it to emission from the large (2.5$\degr$ radius) and old Vela supernova remnant, which is missing in our sky model, but probably has a soft spectrum similar to the Cygnus Loop.
 It is underlying the entire Vela region, and is probably picked up by all sources inside it.
 We left this inverted LogParabola in the model to avoid perturbing the entire region.